top of page

 Music is always playing in my studio, particularly female singer-songwriters, whose energy often shapes both the mood of my paintings and the titles they are given.

-In summer I spend time in gardens and beside lakes, exploring rock pools and drinking in the reflections and refractions.
+In summer I spend time in gardens and beside water, exploring rock pools and drinking in the reflections and refractions.
 This generates momentum for an evolving series of paintings which are about shards of sunlight and snippets of blue skies between the tangle of growth; the above and the underneath; reflected and shaded; the crystal clear and the murkier, more confusing things.

 Attempting to capture memory and emotion using coloured substances applied to a surface is compulsive and the flirt with that elusive creative magic is addictive.